ASelviyan/Super-Hero/README.md

 - update a comment
 - delete a comment
 - look at a details page
-- add a list of heros through an API with name and img
+- add a list of heros through an API with name

-## Stretch Goals
 - create a team
 - add to team
 - delete from team